Cougars vs. Tigers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Houston vs. Auburn: Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 1 seed Houston Cougars (32-3) are 5.5-point favorites to advance to the Sweet 16 of the NCAA Tournament when they face the No. 9 seed Auburn Tigers (21-12) on Saturday at 7:10 PM on TBS.
-The over/under is set at 132.5 for the matchup.
+The No. 1 seed Houston Cougars (32-3) and the No. 9 seed Auburn Tigers (21-12) meet in the NCAA Tournament with a ticket to the Sweet 16 of the Midwest Region bracket on the line on Saturday at Legacy Arena at BJCC, beginning at 7:10 PM.
+Houston is a 5.5-point favorite in the Round of 32 matchup, which airs on TBS.
+The matchup has an over/under of 132.5 points.

 Houston vs. Auburn Odds & Info